thewoolleyman/gitrflow/README.md

 branch onto it, because **I'm always moving forward**

 If you are still really concerned about this, then you can always keep a backup copy of the state of your feature branch prior to rebasing.
 That's your choice, and I plan to eventually add support for this to gitrflow.

-However, in no case should this line of argument ever be considered a valid reason (in isolation) to avoid using rebase, assuming that the actual valid concerns discussed above are addressed by using gitrflow.
+However, there are few cases where this line of argument ever be considered a valid reason (in isolation) to avoid using rebase, assuming that the actual valid concerns discussed above are addressed by using gitrflow.

+The one exception may be when you want to review old rebased commits which are deployed or referenced by a tool, but I consider this to be a limitation of process or tool (see "Lack of tool support" below).

 ## Lack of tool support